yannhn/dogary/README.md

 ### Tracking

-The key element of Dogary-app is it's tracking feature.
+The key element of the Dogary-App is it's tracking feature.
 Here the user can track the food the dog ate while simultaneously setting a food-goal for the dog to reach that day day.
 The same applies to the walks the did with the dog and the business the dog did.
 The user can also display a history and get a quick overview of the activities of the last few days.

 <p align="center">
 <img src="public/img/Tracking/home-image.png" width="20%" height="20%" alt="dogary-home-image" />